Integration with Other Programs

 As for any notification, Custom Actions configured in the program preferences are used for all the hosts.
 The program allows overriding the common settings to use individual settings for hosts and groups, if required.
 It means that you may configure different Custom Actions for hosts and groups.

 Exporting Ping Data

 Ping Monitor saves ping results for all hosts, so it is possible to export raw ping data and use it in external tools.
-Ping data exporting options are available in the Statistics view when a host is selected, and exporting options are available on Timeline.
+Ping data exporting options are available in Statistics when a host is selected.
+Open the Timeline dialog and use the export option available there.
 When you initiate ping data export, the program opens the exporting wizard where you can select the scope of the exported data and the export format.
 The program exports ping data as a .csv file.